substrate-course/slides/outline.md

         - transaction-payment
     - Homework

-4. How to Use Polkadot-js/api - Jimmy
+4. How to Use Polkadot-js/api
     - Introduction and Setup
     - Explanation of common functions
         - Query on-chain storage and constants